Certificate III in Individual Support (Ageing & Disability) [Superseded]

 There are no prerequisites or mandatory entry requirements, allowing flexible entry points that reflect an entrant’s knowledge, skills and experience.

-• An online application or written enrolment form
+• An online application/or written enrolment request form

 Language, Literacy and Numeracy Assessment: